-- 1. The activities are listed by skill area but are not sequenced.
-It is intended that you will select and sequence activities based on the needs of your learners and the amount of class time you have to do the module.
-Several skill-building activities have been included.
-In addition, the handout Additional Teacher Resources includes page references to commonly used published resources where you will find numerous skill-building activities to support this module. - 2.
-The skill-building and skill-using activities are not differentiated by level.
-They can be used by learners at both CLB 3 and CLB 4 by making accommodations within the class, as required.
-For example, you might provide more scaffolding for learners at CLB 3 (e.g., giving examples, helping learners complete the first question).
-You might adjust the expectations on some activities and expect learners at CLB 4 will demonstrate greater mastery on the same activity compared with learners at CLB 3. - 3.
-Assessment is embedded into all the activities and incorporates a range of assessment strategies including: - In-class contingent assessment the very informal and spontaneous feedback you give learners while they are doing a task - Planned integrated assessment informal but planned assessment such as the descriptive feedback learners get on skill-using activities focusing on what learners are doing well and what they need to do to improve. - Formal assessment of learning assessment that gives learners feedback on task success related to CLB criteria.
+- 2. The activities are listed by skill, but are not sequenced.
+The intent is that you select and sequence activities based on the needs of learners and the amount of class time you have to do the module.
+When planning, also consider skills that have been addressed in previous modules, and how they could be recycled in the current module to "allow learners to transfer their learning to new situations and to demonstrate some of the key competencies in new contexts".
+(ICLBA, 2017). - 3.
+Modules can include interrelated real world task goals where the skill-building activities in one skill area (e.g., Listening) support the development of language skills in another (e.g., Speaking). - 4.
+This module includes a variety of tasks and activities; however, you will likely need to supplement them depending on the specific needs of the learners in your class.
+The Additional Teacher Resources section includes references to a sample of published resources with activities to support this module. - 5.
+The skill-building activities and skill-using tasks are not differentiated by level unless specifically noted.
+They can be used by learners at both CLB 3 and CLB 4 by making accommodations within the class.
+For example, you might provide more scaffolding for learners at CLB 3 (e.g., giving examples, helping learners complete the first question), than for learners at CLB 4.
+You might adjust the expectations and expect learners at CLB 4 to demonstrate greater mastery than learners at CLB 3 on the same activity.